If you have never previously committed a drug offence, you may understandably be concerned about the potential of facing jail time upon conviction.

 While in many cases jail time is unlikely for first time drug offences, it is important to be aware of the factors that can influence the severity of the charge you face and what the other potential consequences may be.

-Here, we discuss what the charges may be for first time drug offences, what can influence the severity of a penalty and why speaking to our expert rug solicitors is vitally important in these situations.
+Here, we discuss what the charges may be for first time drug offences, what can influence the severity of a penalty and why speaking to our expert drug solicitors is vitally important in these situations.
 Read on below to find out more.

 What type of drug offences can first time offenders be charged for?